goschtl/zope/zope2book/trunk/source/Security.rst

 A permission defines a single action which can be taken upon a Zope object.
 Just as roles abstract users, permissions abstract objects.
-For example, many Zope objects, including DTML Methods and DTML Documents, can be viewed.
+For example, many Zope objects, including Page Templates and Folders, can be viewed.
 This action is protected by the *View* permission.
-Permissions are defined by Zope *Product* developers and the Zope "core" itself.  *Products* are responsible for creating a set of permissions which are relevant to the types of objects they expose.
+Permissions are defined by Zope developers in Python packages and the Zope "core" itself.
+Packages are responsible for creating a set of permissions which are relevant to the types of objects they expose.

-Some permissions are only relevant for one type of object, for example, the *Change DTML Methods* permission only protects DTML Methods.
+Some permissions are only relevant for one type of object.
 Other permissions protect many types of objects, such as the *FTP access* and *WebDAV access* permissions which control whether objects are available via FTP and WebDAV.

 You can find out what permissions are available on a given object